SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 Something useful are the `-B or -A or -C` followed by a number to get that number of lines Behind, After or Around (C or context).
 These flags require an argument, so they need to be seperate from other flags (or comb. of flags.).

 To search multiple files, we can just put in `./*` to search all files in that directory, or `./*.txt` to search for it just in the .txt files. `-r` to recursively search through all directories from the one we are currently in. `-l` can be used to know only file the matches were found in, and not the matched word itself. `-c` to get the number of matches in each file.
+This is the same as doing `grep -E 'pattern' filename | wc -l`.

 ---